mluop/KatieAndMichael/midterm_report.md

 Most interestingy, we looked at the predictive power of "Loan Grade" on the default rate and graphed the ratio of default-to-nondefault for each grade.
 It was interesting to observe that even though the default rate increases as the grade worsens, the number of approved loans does not vary monotonically with the grade.
 We have not yet used this fact, but it may be helpful for future development as we account for class imbalance in the data.
 ![](loan_grade.png "Distribution of Loans per Loan Grade")

 <a name="strings"></a>On another important note, we manually investigated each of the 75 features to see if they are mis-typed by our dataframes package, Pandas in Python.
 To do this, we had to read the data definitions for every feature and determine by hand the appropriate type.
 Unfortunately quite a few string-typed columns contained other data, such as dates or ordinal types.
-As we did not use these columns, we have not yet cleaned or reparsed them.
+As we did not use most of these columns, we have not yet cleaned or reparsed all of them.
 This remains for future development.
+We started with emp_length (employment length), which was typed as a string, and converted this to the integer value in the string for the number of years to be used as a feature in our preliminary investigations.
+We also one-hot encoded two categorical features we wished to use in our preliminary analysis.

 ## Preliminary Investigations into our Dataset